Beclamide/mean-stack/README.md

 `$ bower install`

-To start the application, run:
+To start the application, install [grunt-cli](http://gruntjs.com/getting-started) and run:
 `$ grunt serve`

 Grunt will watch files for changes and automatically run JSHint on recently edited files, and Karma / E2E tests on the server and client.